Why Carolina House to Home?

-For first-time home buyers, scheduling a home inspection is an important step in the home-buying process.
+Scheduling a home inspection is an important step in the home-buying process.
 When purchasing a house, you’re not only buying that beautiful bay window or stone fireplace—you may also be buying structural defects, lurking mold, faulty wiring, or other problems not obvious to the untrained eye.

 Home inspections help buyers identify any issues their dream home may have up front, avoiding potentially costly problems down the road and providing invaluable peace of mind.

 At Carolina House to Home Inspections, we understand that buying a home is likely one of the largest investments you’ll ever make—we don’t take that lightly.
 Our trained inspectors will investigate every inch of the home from roof to foundation, providing you with a thorough same-day report and notifying you immediately of any issues that need to be addressed.
 We pride ourselves on our quality service are happy to answer any questions you may have during the inspection process.
 Thermal imaging, a home energy report, and email/phone follow-up support are included free with every home inspection!